Five Things to Do to Understand your New Normal with Tweens

 Until next time, remember that while it may feel a little scary and uncomfortable right now, but this stage will become normal as things can be; it really is your new normal.

-Until next time… wishing you peace, love, and gummy bears. 🙂
+Wishing you peace, love, and gummy bears. :)

 P.S.
 If you’re looking for more ways to understand your tween or teen, our What to Do When Insider’s Circle is coming soon … just in time for the new school year.